-This signed receipt acknowledges receipt of the 2010-2011 Teacher Handbook of Arlington Public Schools.
-This receipt acknowledges that it is understood that the I am to read and be familiar with the handbook, that I understand the handbook contains a disclaimer of contract and that I understand that the handbook includes the District's policies of non-discrimination and equity, and that specific complaint and grievance procedures exist in the handbook which should be used for responding to harassment or discrimination.
+This signed receipt acknowledges receipt (electronically and/or manually) of the 2016-2017 Faculty/Staff and Teacher Evaluation System Handbooks of Arlington Secondary School.
+This receipt acknowledges that it is understood that I am to read and be familiar with the handbooks, that I understand the handbooks contain a disclaimer of contract and that I understand that the handbooks include the District's policies of non-discrimination and equity, bullying and that specific complaint and grievance procedures exist in the handbook which should be used for responding to harassment or discrimination.